Chapter 23: Southern Bluefin Tuna Fishery

 |Fishing mortality||Biomass||Fishing mortality||Biomass|

-|Southern bluefin tuna (Thunnus maccoyii)||Not subject to overfishing||Overfished||Not subject to overfishing||Overfished||The estimate of spawning biomass is below 20% of unfished biomass.
+|Southern bluefin tuna (Thunnus maccoyii)||Not subject to overfishing||Overfished||Not subject to overfishing||Not overfished||The most recent (2020) estimate of total reproductive output is 20% of initial level.
 The global TAC, set in line with the management procedure, should allow rebuilding within the prescribed time frame.|

-Notes: NER Net economic returns.
+Notes: ITQ Individual transferable quota.
+NER Net economic returns.
 TAC Total allowable catch.

 The number of longline vessels fishing for southern bluefin tuna off the east coast of Australia has been more variable, ranging from 11 to 24 vessels during the past 10 years.
 Effort in the longline sector is largely dependent on available quota.